aryelgois/Databases/doc/address.md

 ## Database in 2 steps

-1. Build the database with `composer run-script yasql-builder -- build`
+1. Build the database with `composer run-script yasql-build -- build`
 2. Run the generated `build/address.sql` in your server

 > It only applies if you clone this repository.
 For adding it in your own